Missouri Family Court

 These services are provided in addition to standard family law court services.

 Clay County court services are handled by the 7th Judicial Circuit Court.
-The Clay County family court building is located in Liberty, MO.
-This court covers all family law matters typically assigned to This Court.
+The Clay County family courthouse is located in Liberty, MO.
+All family law matters are typically assigned and heard in This Court.

 St Louis County Family Court